awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

-# About patching Microsoft applications on Windows Server<a name="about-windows-app-patching"></a>
+# About patching applications released by Microsoft on Windows Server<a name="about-windows-app-patching"></a>

 Use the information in this topic to help you prepare to patch applications on Windows Server using Patch Manager, a capability of AWS Systems Manager\.

 **Microsoft application patching**
 Patching support for applications on Windows Server managed instances is limited to applications released by Microsoft\.

-**Patch baselines for patch Microsoft applications**
+**Patch baselines for patching applications released by Microsoft**
 For Windows Server, three predefined patch baselines are provided\.
 The patch baselines `AWS-DefaultPatchBaseline` and `AWS-WindowsPredefinedPatchBaseline-OS` support only operating system updates on the Windows operating system itself\. `AWS-DefaultPatchBaseline` is used as the default patch baseline for Windows Server instances unless you specify a different patch baseline\.
 The configuration settings in these two patch baselines are the same\.
 The newer of the two, `AWS-WindowsPredefinedPatchBaseline-OS`, was created to distinguish it from the third predefined patch baseline for Windows Server\.
-That patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported Microsoft applications\.
+That patch baseline, `AWS-WindowsPredefinedPatchBaseline-OS-Applications`, can be used to apply patches to both the Windows Server operating system and supported applications released by Microsoft\.

-You can also create a custom patch baseline to update Microsoft applications on Windows Server machines\.
+You can also create a custom patch baseline to update applications released by Microsoft on Windows Server machines\.

-**Support for patching Microsoft applications on virtual machines \(VMs\) and on\-premises instances**
+**Support for patching applications released by Microsoft on virtual machines \(VMs\) and on\-premises instances**
-To patch Microsoft applications on virtual machines \(VMs\) and on\-premises instances, you must enable the advanced\-instances tier\.
+To patch applications released by Microsoft on virtual machines \(VMs\) and on\-premises instances, you must enable the advanced\-instances tier\.
 There is a charge to use the advanced\-instances tier\.
-There is no additional charge to patch Microsoft applications on Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
+There is no additional charge to patch applications released by Microsoft on Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For more information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.

 **Windows update option for "other Microsoft products"**
-In order for Patch Manager to be able to patch Microsoft applications on your Windows Server managed instances, the Windows Update option **Give me updates for other Microsoft products when I update Windows** must be enabled on the instance\.
+In order for Patch Manager to be able to patch applications released by Microsoft on your Windows Server managed instances, the Windows Update option **Give me updates for other Microsoft products when I update Windows** must be enabled on the instance\.

 For information about enabling this option on a single instance, see [Update Office with Microsoft Update](https://support.microsoft.com/en-us/office/update-office-with-microsoft-update-f59d3f9d-bd5d-4d3b-a08e-1dd659cf5282) on the Microsoft Support website\.